AntirWiki/Antir/content/Holy Kingdom/Holy Kingdom.md

 The Holy Kingdom, previously referred to only as the Kingdom of Antir, dominated the entire continent during the Great Kingdom era (except for the ungovernable [[Riverlands]]).
 Political fractures starting in 1100 BR led to a significant reduction in territory until a series of crusades reclaimed a significant portion of their former lands.

+Though the Shining Crusade recently ended, the leaders of the Kingdom still strive to someday rule the entire continent - and perhaps the world.
+They claim that this will finally bring true peace, a state they call the *pax deorum* - the Peace of the Gods.
 # Locations
 ## Cities
 - [[Alturon]], the capital city.